-When someone you know has been in a car accident, it may be difficult to know what is the “right thing” to say to help them feel better.
-They could be in pain, especially if the accident was serious, and they may be stressing about how to put their life back together.
-Many car accident victims are just thankful they survived the crash.
+When someone you know has been in a car accident, it may be difficult to know the “right thing” to say to help them feel better.
+They could be in pain, and they may be stressing about how to put their life back together.
+Many car crash victims are just happy to be alive.

-If you’re not sure what to say, here are some ideas to help your friend, loved one, or acquaintance get through this tough time in their life.
+If you’re not sure what to say to someone who just got injured, don’t worry.
+You can be supportive in big and small ways.
+Here are some ideas to help your friend, loved one, or acquaintance get through this tough time in their life.

 What to Say to Someone After a Car Accident

 Some people are afraid of what to say after someone has suffered a tragedy.
-You might be overwhelmed knowing you can’t take the pain away, especially if their car accident was very serious.
+You might feel powerless, knowing you can’t take the pain away, especially if their car accident was very serious.
 However, don’t let this prevent you from reaching out.
 You don’t need to solve their problems—you just need to show you care.

 Here are some of the best things to say.

 Car accidents are not easy for anyone involved.
 Just knowing that you’re glad they survived and are standing in front of you will mean a lot.

 If you are close to the person, you could give them a hug, too.
 A hug is a simple gesture that lets them know you’re thinking of them.